Senior Program Associate, Atlanta

 - Clear understanding of how to create long-term professional relationships; ideal candidate is already involved in the Jewish, service, and/or social justice community in Atlanta.

-- Strong self-management & organization skills.
+- Strong self-management & organization skills, as well as an excitement to leverage creativity.

 - Sophisticated awareness of poverty, structural racism, power and privilege and ability to facilitate conversations around these issues with diverse groups in ways that empower and open people to learning.